l3r8yJ/l3r8yj.github.io/_posts/2023/2023-10-15-on-the-cutting edge-of-exception-handling.md

     "error": "You have a headache!"
 }
 ```
 So, first of all, this looks like a mess.
-I bet you wish you hadn't read this code or had to strain to understand what was said here.
+You probably didn't want to read this code, or you had to struggle to realize what is written here.
 But that's beside the point, just a quick note.

 Let's look at it from the other side.
 When a programmer writes the `throw` keyword, he knows that somewhere in the program he has a piece of code that will be executed.
 Looks familiar, doesn't it?